radiantearth/mlhub_model_template/docs/index.md

 {{

-Expalin the model and why you chose the model in this section.
+Explain the model and why you chose the model in this section.
 A graphical representation of the model architecture could be helpful to individuals or organizations who would wish to replicate the workflow and reproduce the model results or to change the model architecture and improve the results.

 }}